mahdi-shafiei/jaxkineticmodel/docs/glycolysis.md

 ```

 ## Exporting the model
-The model can then be exported to sbml format
+The model can be exported to sbml format for parameter optimziation.

 ```python
 {!code/glycolysis.py!lines=583-593}